QM-Quality-Manager/v3-docs/content/en/docs/document/tabs/document_data.md

   - Delete.
 Only active if the document is associated with more than one department.
 Click on the Delete department icon {{< onlystaticimg src="/images/Delete.png" >}} to delete the association with the specific department.
 - Document tab: Determines under which tab the document will appear under Info.
 Mandatory field.
 - Document group: The document's group.
 Determines in which box the document will appear under Info.
 Mandatory field.
-- Subdocument of: A subdocument will not be shown under Info, until the document above it is expanded by holding the cursor over the Arrowclosed.gif icon.
+- Subdocument of: A subdocument will not be shown under Info, until the document above it is expanded by holding the cursor over the {{< onlystaticimg src="/images/Arrowclosed.gif" >}} icon.
 - Public document: If this is checked, the document will be available to everyone and no authentication will be required to open it.
 Applies only to documents of type "Write a document", "Link" and "File".
 - Position: Used only if the alphabetical sorting is turned off.
 Normally you can ignore this.